waseem2959/flextasker/README.md

 ## 📦 Project Structure

-The project follows a modular architecture as outlined in [ARCHITECTURE.md](./ARCHITECTURE.md).
+The project follows a modular architecture with clear separation of concerns.

 Key directories: